bhusalb/bhusalb.github.io/_pages/about.md

 ---

 I am a Ph.D. candidate at the University of Missouri - Columbia, under the supervision of Prof. Rohit Chadha.
 I am broadly interested in **formal methods**, **privacy**, and **security**.
 My research is all about making systems trustworthy: I work to ensure that privacy guarantees are verified, so that users and developers alike can rely on algorithms without blind trust.
-With publications in CCS, AAAI, OOPSLA, and GameSec (Best Paper), I aim to push the boundaries of what’s possible while keeping privacy at the core.
+I aim to push the boundaries of what’s possible while keeping privacy at the core.

 I have earned my master's degree in Computer Science with a focus on Cybersecurity and a minor in Statistics from the University of Missouri - Columbia.